In a bash script, you need to get a filename and extension to save it into a variable.

 File Extension:sh

-• Only Prints file name without extension
+• only the file name without an extension,

 Example: